Daniellllo13/Tic-tac-toe-/README.md

 ### Version 1.0.6

 #### Bot
-are you alone? no problem now we have created a bot that will play against you if you are alone
+Are you alone? no problem now we have created a bot that will play against you if you are alone

 ## Att bidra (Contribution)